Wendell Hayes: Denver Broncos and Oakland Raiders

-On January 19, 1968, he was traded along with Goldie Sellers and a player to be named later to the Kansas City Chiefs, in exchange for a third (#75-Bob Vaughan) and fourth round (#102-Drake Garrett) draft choices.
+On January 19, 1968, Hayes was traded along with Goldie Sellers and a player to be named later to the Kansas City Chiefs, in exchange for third and fourth round 1968 draft choices, who turned out to be Bob Vaughan with the 75th overall selection and Drake Garrett with the 102nd overall selection.
+Hayes and Sellers had fallen into disfavor with Broncos' head coach Lou Saban.